SpotlightKid/stereocrossdelay/README.md

 # Stereo Cross Delay

-A stereo delay with cross feedback
+A stereo delay plugin with feedback and cross-mixing

 ## Formats